 How to Use a Rowing Machine

 Interested in joining the rowing revolution?
-CITYROW classes offer alternating intervals on and off of the rowing machine to deliver a triple threat workout: high-intensity sweat, low-impact burn, and total body results.
+CITYROW classes offer alternating intervals on and off of the rowing machine to deliver a triple threat workout: high-intensity sweat, low-impact burn, total body results.

 Check out our locations to see if there is a CITYROW studio near you!
 If not, don’t worry- we have nearly 50 new locations opening soon across the U.S., and our franchise continues to grow to keep up with demand!